What is Chinese UNtraining?

 In 2009, a small group of friends and colleagues of Chinese heritage were given the opportunity to work with Rita Shimmin on issues of internalized racism.
-Rita invited UNtraining co-founder Robert Horton to explore with her and the group how the UNtraining could be adapted to work with a specific group of people of color.
+Rita invited UNtraining co-founder Ro Horton to explore with her and the group how the UNtraining could be adapted to work with a specific group of people of color.
 Since then the Chinese group has expanded, and a unique curriculum has evolved (and continues to evolve).
 Some members of the original group are now facilitators for new groups.

 Why Chinese People Only?

 It's an opportunity to form deep and powerful connections with a diverse group of Chinese people!
 People of Color are conditioned to adhere to social norms determined by the white/Anglo dominant culture, which exist to keep the dominant group safe, in power, and privileged.
 While People of Color share many common experiences, internalized oppression roots itself, expresses itself, and impacts each ethnic-specific group differently.
 Working in a Chinese-only group allows us to:

 · Speak and work with our experiences without worrying about having to "take care of the white people," a common manifestation of internalized oppression.

 · Notice and appreciate the diversity within a Chinese cohort, to challenge stereotypes imposed through social media, daily micro (and not so micro) aggressions that "Chinese people are all the same."